Menu

 Bottled water vs. tap: the data may surprise you

-A quality water filter — such as those using reverse osmosis or activated carbon — can reduce microplastic content in tap water to near-undetectable levels.
+In the same particle size range, bottled water contained nearly twice the microplastic contamination of tap water.
+A quality water filter — such as those using reverse osmosis or activated carbon — can reduce microplastic content in tap water significantly.
 Some brands test and certify specifically for microplastic removal.

 Seafood: it's the digestive tract, not the muscle